iwparry/cloud_computing_with_AWS/AWS_services.md

 ## Auto Scaling Groups (ASG)
 Allows us to scale out/in automatically based on load to ensure that our websites and application are able to match demand at any given time.

+## Amazon Simple Storage Service (S3)
+Advertised as "infinitely scaling" storage, Amazon S3 is an object storage service that offers scalability, data availability, security, and performance.
+Industries can use Amazon S3 to store and protect any mount of data for a range of use cases, such as data lakes, websites, mobile applications, bachup and restore, and more.